-To all who sent in their Festival lithe; Otherwise I couldn't have attended my first Fesat.
-Too, thanks go out to the kolkwing for helping make it a fesati not to be torgotien for a long time.
-Twist James and the best better thanks to control to the torgotien for a long time.
-Twist James and James Ja (Exelyn) Lewis.
+To all who sent in their Festival tithe: Otherwise I couldn't have attended my first Feast.
+Too, thanks go out to the following for helping make it a Feast not to be forgotten for a long time: Twia June and the following for the feast point of the following following the following the following following the following following the following follo (Evelyn) Lewis.